 IP TAKE: The Glick Foundation appears to offer modest grants to a wide range of organizations, primarily, but not exclusively, in the Indianapolis area.
 The foundation has no web presence, but arts organizations may find it worthwhile to reach out to the foundation's board.

-With the Glicks’ home-construction company providing the majority of its financing, the foundation grew into one of the largest private foundations in the state, with an asset base that now surpassed $142 million, and annual grant-giving that averaged $9 million to $10 million a year in recent years.
-Improving human life, in general, seems to have been this foundation’s guiding principle.
-Improving education opportunities, providing food and health care to the poor, and supporting recreational opportunities for youth are all causes that its grants have supported.
-Community cultural venues claimed an especially large share, however: The Glicks were steadfast benefactors of art schools, museums, film studios, and historical sites throughout their lives.
+The Eugene and Marilyn Glick Family Foundation is one of the largest private foundations in Indiana, with an asset base that surpasses $142 million, and annual grant-giving that averages $9 million to $10 million a year.
+The foundation’s guiding principle seems to be improving human life.
+Its grants support improving education opportunities, providing food and health care to the poor, and supporting recreational opportunities for youth.
+The Glicks were steadfast benefactors of art schools, museums, film studios, and historical sites throughout their lives.

-The Glicks were very Indiana-centric with their giving, but grant seekers in Indianapolis in particular got the lion’s share of awards.
-They include the Eiteljorg Museum of American Indians and Western Art, which once got a $3,000 award from the Glicks; the Indianapolis Museum of Art, which won $4,100 over several years; and the Indianapolis Art Center, which won an exceptionally big $1.33 million from the Glicks.
+The Glicks were very Indiana-centric with their grantmaking,and Indianapolis in particular was a priority.
+Past grantees include the Eiteljorg Museum of American Indians and Western Art, which once got a $3,000 award from the Glicks; the Indianapolis Museum of Art, which received $4,100 over several years; and the Indianapolis Art Center, which received an exceptionally big $1.33 million from the Glicks.

-Being in Indianapolis has not been a prerequisite for Glick funding, though.
-This foundation also once wrote a $1,000 check to the Art Education Association of Indiana, an arts nonprofit situated in the town of Crown Point; and it gave $500 to the Arts Council of Indiana, whose home base is Evansville.
+Being in Indianapolis is not a prerequisite for Glick funding, though.
+This foundation supports the Art Education Association of Indiana, an arts nonprofit situated in the town of Crown Point; and the Arts Council of Indiana, whose home base is Evansville.

-The Glick Fund is currently giving, but it only issues awards to organizations that it had previously invited to apply.
+The Glick Fund is currently making grants, but it only issues awards to organizations that are previous recipients.
 Simple inquiries are not out of the question, however.
-You might consider sending a note to the funding team and hoping for a positive response.
+Grant seekers might consider sending a note to the funding team and hoping for a positive response.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)